EriKWDev/easyess/README.md

 including:
 - All internal 'component containers' are static `array[N, <Component>]`
 - Entity labels are not saved when -d:release and no space is even allocated for them
-- Components of 'atomic' types like enums, integers, chars and bools are supported without any 'Box types'
+- Components of smaller types like enums, integers (+ unsigned), chars and bools are supported without any 'Box types'

-I want to do a benchmark some time, but I suspect [polymorph](https://github.com/rlipsc/polymorph) wins by large marginals compared to easyess.
+I want to do a benchmark some time, but I suspect [polymorph](https://github.com/rlipsc/polymorph) wins by large margins compared to easyess.

+## Limitations
+Currently there is no way to have components with generic types since internally only one `array[N, T]` is stored.
+This means that only one Kind of `T` can be stored and that would kind of defeat the point of having generics.
+I have to generate an enum for each component as well, and I don't know how that would handle generics.

+This is maybe solvable by inheritance or objects utilizing the `case kind of [...]` syntax, but I have not had a need to test and use it.

 ## License
 Easyess is released under the MIT license.
 See `LICENSE` for notes on copyright.